Skip to content

 In honor of National Electrical Safety Month, follow these safety tips.

-Because May is National Electrical Safety Month, this is a good time to review electrical safety.
+May is National Electrical Safety Month, making this a good time to review electrical safety.

 Electricity can be dangerous, whether the hazard is a crane contacting an overhead line or a toddler sticking a fork into an electrical socket.
 The numbers are, well, shocking.